Waimea Falls: A Complete Guide to Hiking Waimea Valley

 There are so many things to do in the area, but here are some of our favorite things to do while on the north shore of Oahu:

 Sharks Cove is one of the best snorkeling spots on Oahu, so make sure to check it out while you’re in the area.
-Be sure to bring your snorkeling shoes, wear reef-safe sunscreen, or a snorkeling shirt before heading out in the hot sun.
+Be sure to bring your snorkeling shoes, and wear reef-safe sunscreen or a snorkeling shirt before heading out in the hot sun.

-3) Visit some of the Best Beaches on the North Shore
+Visit Some of the Best Beaches on the North Shore

 Beaches such as Sunset Beach and The Banzai Pipeline are some of the most beautiful beaches in Oahu, located within a short drive from Waimea Valley.